Plumsail/forms-docs/Public/general/data-security.rst

 - Object to processing of your personal data
 - Export personal data

-Plumsail provides services for form submissions into MS Flow, only the attachments files are stored.
+Plumsail provides services for form submissions into Power Automate (MS Flow), only the attachments files are stored.
 The physical location of those services is inside the Europian Union.
 All data that we process is properly protected and encrypted as described in our :ref:`data-security` and :doc:`privacy </general/privacy-policy>` policies.